What is a payment aggregator and how does it work? What is a payment aggregator example? Too many questions, one answer- This guide!

 Now, before we wrap up this guide, here’s something interesting.

-In India, a payment company can work as a payment aggregator with some banks and a payment gateway with others.
+In India, a payment company can work as a PA with some banks and a payment gateway with others.
 This is considered a hybrid model.

 But I hope this blog gave you a thorough understanding of a payment aggregator and how it is different from a payment gateway.